Hands-On Projects for Teaching the Body Systems

 Building a Hand to Teach about the Musculoskeletal System

-This next project might look hard but it’s actually very easy!
-With this project students will build a human hand to demonstrate their understanding of how the muscular and skeletal systems work together.
+Students will build a human hand to demonstrate their understanding of how the muscular and skeletal systems work together.

-• White Cardstock (1 sheet per student)
+• White Card Stock (1 sheet per student)

-• Twine or string
+• Smoothie Straws (3 per student) Twine or string

 • Hot Glue